-Temp. below setpt Max allowed mixing damper position 3 degC 0 % (fully closed) 0.5 degC programming 100% or as desired by normal Mixing damper position Less than 1 / 2 of RC##MAD MIN OFF
+Temp. below setpt 3 degC Max allowe 0 % (fully c ed mixing damper position

-ON
+0.5 degC · · · desired by normal

+programming

+Mixing damper position Exhaust Fan

+Less than 1 / 2 of RC##MAD MIN OFF

-Greater or equal to RC##MAD MIN
+Greater or equal to RC##M AD_MIN ON

-- .2 Purge: This function simply disables mechanical DX cooling during the first 20 minutes of occupancy. - .2 Occupied with Energy Savings Active: This is similar to the regular occupied mode but includes features to conserve energy if no actual occupancy is being sensed.
-As the probability of occupancy drops below 20%, the lights are pulsed off for one second, mixing dampers slowly close over 5 minutes and the exhaust fan goes off once the dampers have closed to less than 1/2 of their minimum ventilation position.
+.2 Purge: This function simply disables mechanical DX cooling during the first 20 minutes of occupancy.

+- .2 Occupied with Energy Savings Active: This is similar to the regular occupied mode but includes features to conserve energy if no actual occupancy is being sensed.
+As the probability of occupancy drops below 20%, the lights are pulsed off for one second, mixing dampers slowly close over 5 minutes and the exhaust fan goes off once the dampers have closed to less than 1⁄2 of their minimum ventilation position.
 The one second lighting interruption notifies any occupants that there has been insufficient activity to indicate occupancy and all that is required is a single activation of the occupancy sensor to reinstate normal occupied mode control. - .3 Unoccupied: Space at night setback temperature, supply fan off except as required to intermittently heat the space, exhaust fan off and dampers fully closed to outside air.
 This mode is entered directly if an external time-clock or network override indicates that occupancy has ended.
 However, if occupancy is being determined using the sensors, then the stepped response used with the energy savings option precedes final system shutdown.

-3.3 DEFINITIONS, SETUP PARAMETERS AND SYSTEM VARIABLES
+3.3 DEFINITIONS, SETUP PARAMETRS AND SYSTEM VARIABLES

-- .1 In the following control sequence descriptions, physical points are shown in bold and capitalized and Virtual points are shown in bold and capitalized italics. - .2 All parameters listed below must be able to be setup via an attached portable computer or network connection to a central control station or, directly at the keypad of the smart thermostat keypad.
+- .1 In the following control sequence descriptions, PHYSICAL POINTS are shown in bold and capitalized and VIRTUAL POINTS are shown in bold and capitalized italics. - All parameters listed below must be able to be setup via an attached portable computer or network connection to a central control station or, directly at the keypad of the smart thermostat keypad.
 NOTE: Keypad access to these settings must be protected with a pass code or similar means. - .3 Parameter RC##CLG_INSTALLED: Cooling installed, units "Yes/No", default value "No".
-Set this parameter to "Yes" if DX Cooling has been installed and is available. - .4 Parameter RC##MAD_MIN: Minimum mixed air damper position, units "%", default value as required to ensure about 212 L/s of outside air will be provided while the exhaust fan is running (i.e. typically somewhere between 30% and 40%).

-.5 Parameter RC##OCCschd: Internal schedule option, units "Yes/No", default value "Yes".
+Set this parameter to "Yes" if DX Cooling has been installed and is available. - .4 Parameter RC##MAD_MIN: Minimum mixed air damper position, units "%", default value as required to ensure about 212 L/s of outside air will be provided while the exhaust fan is running (i.e. typically somewhere between 30% and 40%). - .5 Parameter RC##OCCschd: Internal schedule option, units "Yes/No", default value "Yes".
 Occupancy is determined via the internal weekly schedule RC##OCC_WS and annual schedule RC##OCC_AS.
 If set to "No" then occupancy is assumed to be determined via the occupancy sensors.
 Initially set up weekly scheduled occupied hours between 7:30AM and 6:00PM, Monday through Friday.
 Set up annual holiday schedule for the major holidays and summer vacation from mid July through to mid August.
 School operator/custodian will need to make final adjustments on receipt of classroom.

-NOTE: If connected to school's BMCS set the schedule option to yes and download schedules from BMCS.
-As an alternative, set this option to yes and and create a program in the BMCS to override the status of the internal weekly and annual schedule based upon the status of the BMCS's schedules.
+NOTE: If connected to school's EMCS set the schedule option to yes and download schedules from EMCS.
+As an alternative, set this option to yes and create a program in the EMCS to override the status of the internal weekly and annual schedule based upon the status of he EMCS's schedules.